ReDI-School/ux_ui_bootcamp/volunteers/README.md

 Welcome to ReDI School!
 We really appreciate that you are part of our community.
 In this repo, you'll find an overview of the different volunteering positions.
 By volunteering, you contribute to our main goal: help our students gain the necessary skills to find a job in tech.
 ReDI School has now helped over 450 students find work.
 This is only possible with the support of our volunteers <3

 # Curriculum
-The curriculum is meant to prepare the students for a front end internship and help them grow into junior full stack or front end positions.
+The curriculum is meant to prepare the students for a UX/UI internship and help them become junior UI or UX designers.

 <img width="969" alt="image" src="https://github.com/ReDI-School/fullstack_bootcamp/assets/51905839/21865da5-1bf0-4bfa-909d-99ae1672c00d">